Skip to main content

 Introduction

 When you're taking user information such as an email address, and following the steps to create a raw EUID and/or an EUID advertising token, it's very important that you follow all the required steps.
-Whether you normalize the information or not, whether you hash it or not, follow the steps exactly.
+Whether you normalize emails or not, and whether you hash emails and phone numbers or not, follow the steps exactly.
 By doing so, you can ensure that the EUID value you create can be securely and anonymously matched up with other instances of online behavior by the same user.

 important